dougsummerville/Bare-Metal-Raspberry-PI-Pico/README.md

 # Bare Metal Raspberry PI Pico
  A bare metal C programming environment for the Raspberry Pi Pico with minimal dependences.
-This is "true" bare metal C with no SDK or other layes between the programmer and the hardware.
+This is "true" bare metal C with no SDK or other layers between programmer and the hardware.
 A USB CDC serial driver, header files providing standard port naming, and a copy-to-RAM stage 2 bootloader are provided.
 The environment also includes a python-based tools to checksum the bootloader and create UF2 files to minimize dependences.

 # Motivation
  A software-development kit (SDK) facilitates rapid development and improves portability but adds a layer of abstraction that hides many of the low-level hardware features, which is undesirable for teaching bare-metal embedded systems.
 This environment was developed for use in an embedded systems course at Binghamton University.